Quickstart

 retrieved from List Merchants in KnotConfiguration

-.
+for DoorDash to get started quickly.
 The SDK is where users will interact with the Knot UI to authenticate to various merchants.
-All login flows, including step-up authentication, are handled with the SDK.
+All login flows, including step-up authentication, are handled within the SDK.
 Users will see real-time feedback as they progress through authenticating with a merchant.

 Specifying an exact merchant by passing a merchant Id